Thawing Your Frozen Shoulder

 Diana Csok, Speclean, Thames Ditton

 The typical symptoms are pain, stiffness, and reduction in the range of movement of the shoulder.
 This may interfere with everyday tasks such as driving, dressing, or sleeping.
-Even scratching your back or putting your hand in a rear pocket may become impossible.
 A Frozen Shoulder goes through 3 distinct phases, and the symptoms vary, depending on which stage you are in.

 Phase One – Freezing and Painful Phase